yoniker/PokerVault/Courses/Upswing Lab 2.0/Launchpad/Level 6/Level 6-5.md

-My summary: vs large open sizes/3-bet sizes, villian will lose more money vs my good hands.
+My summary: vs large open sizes/3-bet sizes in relation to theory, villian will lose more money vs my good hands.
 # Reacting to Oversized Raises and Three-Bets

 ## Core Concepts